 Its that time of year again.
-The media will soon start reviewing the important news stories of the year, Time will soon select its Person of the Year; so we should get busy selecting the Mormon of the Year.
+The media will soon start reviewing the important news stories of the year, Time will soon select its Person of the Year (Mitt Romney has been nominated); so we should get busy selecting the Mormon of the Year.

-For those who don’t remember, T&S selected Mitt Romney as the Mormon of the Year for 2008, Harry Reid for 2009, and Elizabeth Smart for 2010.
+For those who don’t remember, T&S selected Mitt Romney as the Mormon of the Year for 2008, Harry Reid for 2009, Elizabeth Smart for 2010 and Jimmer Fredette for 2011.
 As in the past, the choice does not mean that the person is a good Mormon or even a good person.
 This designation is solely about the impact the person has had.

-Note: We have made one major change to the nomination procedure: Nominations must be seconded!
+Note: Last year we changed the nomination procedure: Nominations must be seconded!
+In addition, we ask that when you nominate someone you use your real name, rather than an online nickname or pseudonym.
 We hope this will make sure that nominations are serious, and not in jest as some have been in the past.

 I think the other ground rules are basically the same as in the past (suggestions about changes to the rules are welcome – we try to improve the rules each year):